 This enables the HSYNC to be adjusted with respect to the pixel data.
 This allows the Cr and Cb components to be swapped.
+This adjustment is available in both master and slave timing modes.

-Figure 67.
+Figure 66.
 Timing Register 0

-Figure 68.
+Figure 67.
 Timing Register 1